Protective Order Details Violent Attack By Principal

-The Farmington High School principal was served with a protection order from his ex-wife hours after police said he tried to choke his finance and killed the family dog.
+The Farmington High School principal was served with a protection order from his ex-wife hours after police say he tried to choke his fianceé and killed the fam...

-Christopher Webb, 42, was arrested Thursday after police say officers found him naked and bloody, assaulting his fiancé Shannon Shrum in their home.
-A petition for a protective order filed later that day says Webb’s 12-year-old daughter witnessed the attack and was the one to summon police.
+Christopher Webb, 42, was arrested Thursday after police said officers found him naked and bloody, assaulting his fianceé Shannon Shrum in their home.
+A petition for a protective order filed later that day with the circuit clerk's office states Webb’s 12-year-old daughter witnessed the attack and was the one to summon police.

-Emily Rappe with the Children’s Advocacy Center says anytime a child witnesses an event where harm was done to themselves or others that child could develop Post-traumatic Stress Disorder.
+Emily Rappe with the Children's Advocacy Center said any time a child witnesses an event where harm was done to themselves or others, that child could develop post-traumatic stress disorder.

-“Some of the symptoms of that would be signs of anger, withdrawal, or lack of sleep,” adds Rappe.
+"Some of the symptoms of that would be signs of anger, withdrawal or lack of sleep," Rappe said.

-When Andrejcik pulled up at Webb’s home about 10 minutes, her daughter was outside with police.
-Andrejcik asked if Webb was OK because the night before he’d gone to the emergency room, possibly due to a heart attack or stroke.
+When Andrejcik pulled up at Webb's home about 10 minutes, her daughter was outside with police.
+Andrejcik asked if Webb was OK because the night before, he went to the emergency room, possibly due to a heart attack or stroke.

 The girl told her mom Webb “went to jail because he killed Haus,” the family’s 13-week-old Labrador, and then assaulted Shrum.
 Webb “lost it and snapped” the girl said.

-Shrum and Webb had been lying in bed that evening when he began acting strange, “snapping his head to look at [Shrum] and talking with very big eyes.
-At one point, he jumped out of bed, grabbed his Bible and said, “This is a game, God, don’t you blink, there is going to be blood in this house tonight.”
+The documents state Shrum and Webb had been lying in bed that evening when he began acting strange, “snapping his head to look at [Shrum] and talking with very big eyes."
+At one point, Webb jumped out of bed, grabbed his Bible and said, “This is a game, God.
+Don’t you blink.
+There is going to be blood in this house tonight,” according to the protective order.

 Webb and Shrum went downstairs, where Shrum was trying to hide kitchen knives.
-Webb grabbed a knife anyway and began cutting the dog’s throat.
+Webb grabbed a knife and cut the dog’s throat, according to court documents.

 At this point, the daughter heard Shrum scream and came out of her room to find her father naked and covered in blood.